 However Nonmem only allows a single DV field to be used.
-This has the same issues as the AMT field above.
 If you have multiple types of measurement in a study then Nonmem forces you to place all measurement values in a single column, even if the values have different units.